isabella232/magento-learn.en/help/guide-1/newfile.md

 ---
 title: Configure a landing page template
-Description: This video explains how to configure Landing Page templates in your product.
+description: This video explains how to configure Landing Page templates in your product.
 feature: Landing Pages
 topics:
 kt: 100000